-The City's 2035 Transportation System Plan does not include any policies that specifically relate to the provision or removal of on-street parking in commercial areas.
+The City's 2035 Transportation System Plan does not include any policies that specifically relate to the provision or removal of on-street parking.
 Roadway and Parking Policy No. 1 a "Complete Streets Policy," is to "Design, construct, maintain, and operate all streets to provide comprehensive and integrated transportation networks that serve people of all ages and abilities, promote commerce, and support the comprehensive land use plan's vision for growth and development in a responsible and efficient manner.
 A "complete street" allows safe travel for automobiles and emergency responders, bicycles, walking, transit, and freight.
 In addition to fulfilling a street's basic transportation functions and providing access to properties, streets and sidewalks should be designed to be attractive, safe, accessible, sustainable, and healthy components of the City's environment."
-Limiting parking to only the parking needed to ensure a transportation network that allows safe travel for automobiles and emergency responders, bicycles, walking, transit, and-importantly for this commercial / industrial area-freight is consistent with this policy.
+Limiting parking to only the parking needed to ensure a traffic network that allows safe travel for automobiles and emergency responders, bicycles, walking, transit, and freight is consistent with this policy.